Google Updates Chrome Browser with New Site Isolation Feature.

 Google has by default enabled a security feature called “Site Isolation” in its web browser with the release of Chrome 67 for all desktop users.

-This feature enabled Chrome to be better guarded against vulnerabilities and will help protect against many online threats, including Spectre and Meltdown attack; this does however apparently come at the cost of ram usage.
+This feature enabled Chrome to be better guarded against vulnerabilities and will help protect against many online threats, such as Spectre and Meltdown attack.
+This does, however, come at the cost of ram usage.

 Spectre and Meltdown are fundamental hardware level issues that impact nearly every modern microprocessor.
 They leave hardware open to a kind of attack known as a speculative execution side-channel.